kobraworksmodding/CLEAN-GOTR/1-README INSTALL INSTRUCTIONS.txt

 1. Controls and Onscreen Prompts Menu * ALL COOP COMPATIBLE

-* 360 onscreen Prompts
-Change the in-game and menu prompts to 360 buttons instead of keyboard ones

-* PS3 onscreen Prompts
-Change the in-game and menu prompts to PS3 buttons instead of keyboard ones

 * Sticky Camera
 Removes the auto-centering of the camera while driving.
 Handy for mouse users since they are constantly adjusting the camera manually.